-This is the strangest Holy Thursday ever for so many of us.
+I still remember the strangest Holy Thursday ever for so many of us, during the height of the COVID-19 pandemic in 2020.

-We’re unable to attend the Mass of the Last Supper on this night of the Institution of the Eucharist.
+We were unable to attend the Mass of the Last Supper to celebrate the Institution of the Eucharist.

-St. Elizabeth Ann Seton knows our pain.
-In 1807, she lamented “The first Sunday of exile from his Tabernacle” when she moved several miles away from her parish church.
+St. Elizabeth Ann Seton knew our pain.
+In 1807, when she moved several miles away from her parish church, she lamented “The first Sunday of exile from his Tabernacle.”
 Not having the Real Presence of Jesus in the Blessed Sacrament nearby was enough to distress her.

-But she knew the pain of a much more significant “exile from the tabernacle” earlier in life, and hearing her story can help us during our isolation.
+But she knew the pain of a much more significant “exile from the tabernacle” earlier in life, just before she became a Catholic.
+Reflecting on her experience helped me during the pandemic.

 The story begins with Elizabeth discovering the Real Presence of the Eucharist overseas.
 She had traveled to Italy with her husband in hopes that a change in climate would cure his tuberculosis.
 It did not.
 But while in Italy, she witnessed the Eucharistic piety of the Catholics there.